Evolution of networks with multiple junctions: The behavior of the flow at a singular time

 since at a point of minimum distance the vector $ \frac{F(q,t) - x}{|F(q,t) - x|} $ is parallel to $\nu(q,t)$.
 Integrating this inequality over time, we get

 We now use the hypothesis that $x$ is reachable ($\lim_{t_i \to T} d_x(t_i) = 0$) and we conclude

 for every $t>t_x$. \end{proof}

-As a consequence, when we consider the blow--up limit by the Huisken's procedure of the evolving networks around points of $\overline{\Omega }$, we have a dichotomy among these latter.
-Either the limit of any sequence of rescaled networks is not empty (every rescaled network intersects the unit circle, by this lemma) and we are rescaling around a point in $\mathcal{R}$, or the blow--up limit is empty, since the distance of the evolving network from the point of blow--up is positively bounded below (by the very definition of ${\mathcal{R}}$) and, rescaling, the whole network goes to infinity.
-Conversely, if the blow--up point belongs to $\mathcal{R}$, the above lemma ensures that any rescaled network contains at least one point of the closed unit ball of $\R^2$, so it cannot be empty.
+As a consequence, when we consider the blow--up limits of the evolving networks by Huisken's rescaling procedure around points of $\overline{\Omega }$, we have a dichotomy among these latter.
+If the blow--up point belongs to $\mathcal{R}$, this lemma ensures that any rescaled network contains at least one point of the closed unit ball of $\R^2$, hence the limit of any sequence is not empty (and clearly {\em vice versa}).
+If the point does not belong to $\mathcal{R}$ any blow--up limit is empty, since the distance of the evolving network from the point of blow--up is positively bounded below (by the very definition of ${\mathcal{R}}$) and rescaling, the whole dilated networks go to infinity.
+By Lemma~\ref{equal}, the same conclusion holds for the self-- similarly, shrinking curvature flows coming from the parabolic rescaling procedure.

+\begin{lem} The family of blow--up limit shrinkers $\widetilde{\SS}_\infty$ arising from Proposition~\ref{resclimit-general} and the family of self--similarly shrinking curvature flows coming from Proposition~\ref{thm:shrinkingnetworks.1} are not empty, if and only if the blow--up point $x_0$ belongs to $\mathcal{R}$.
+It follows that the set of reachable points of the flow coincides with $\{x\in\overline{\Omega}~\vert~\widehat{\Theta}(x)>0\}$. \end{lem}

 We now show that, assuming the multiplicity--one conjecture, as $t\to T$, all the $3$--points of the network $\SS_t$ converge.